-- 7.1 Board Members are asked to note: - That by meeting fortnightly through the Summer recess the Board is on track with concluding Phase 2 of its work and beginning Phase 3 and to report this to Council on 8th September; - 2.
-The wide range of Council functions and the extent to which they are statutory or discretionary as shown in Booklet A; - 3.
-That a communications plan is in place for concluding Phase 2 and beginning Phase 3 of the Board's work; - 4.
-The positive feedback from community planning partners to engage with redesign as described in Appendix 3 with further opportunities to engage as set out in paragraph 4.23; - 5.
-The implications set out in section 6 of the report. - 7.2 Board Members are asked to agree: - 1.
-Any changes to the long list of functions proposed for review as set out in Booklet B, noting that they cover both statutory and discretionary functions and are spread across all Council services; - 2.
-That the approach to Phase 3 can demonstrate the values of challenging, open to ideas, participating and empowering; - 3.
-That the long list of reviews are prioritised by the Board during September taking into account the factors listed in paragraph 4.5 and that it seeks delegated authority from the Council to decide those functions for review in 2016/17; - 4.
-Reviews should include the range of options for service delivery included in paragraph 4.9, other than for those identified by Members to have a narrower focus e.g. on charges and income; - 5.
-Reviews are carried out internally over a period of up to 24 months and through challenge and review teams, with a pool of staff identified by the Chief Executive for these teams, with scope for external support where appropriate as described in paragraph 4.13; - 6.
-Reviews are scrutinised by the Redesign Board, supported by sub-groups of Members for particular reviews once the reviews for 2016/17 are identified; - 7.
-To continue with the ways to engage staff as listed in paragraph 4.17; - 8.
-That Group Leaders and the Chair and Vice Chair of the Board meet with officers to develop proposals for the Board on public engagement, including the public in general, representative groups across communities and with those using the services in scope for review in 2016/17; - 9.
-That a conference is hosted by the Council in the autumn involving community bodies, partners and Government to agree action to support community bodies to do more in and with their communities.
-A draft programme will considered by the Board in September. - 10.
-That the Board continues to meet fortnightly through October and to cover the topics set out in paragraph 5.1.
+7.1 The Council is asked to note:

+- 1. That by meeting through the Summer recess the Board is on target with Phase 2 of its work concluding and Phase 3 ready to progress; - 2.
+That the approach to Phase 3 will demonstrate the values of challenging, open to ideas, participating and empowering; - 3.
+The wide range of Council functions identified and the extent to which they are statutory or discretionary as shown in Booklet A; - 4.
+That a communications plan is in use for staff on concluding Phase 2 and getting Phase 3 underway and that the Board will continue with the ways to engage staff as listed in paragraph 4.17; - 5.
+The positive feedback from community planning partners to engage with redesign as described in Appendix 3 with further opportunities to engage as set out in paragraph 4.23; - 6.
+That the Board will agree how to engage with the public on redesign, including with the public in general, with representative groups across communities and with those using the services in scope for review in 2016/17; - 7.
+That the Board will continue to meet fortnightly through October and to cover the topics set out in paragraph 5.1.; - 8.
+The implications set out in section 6 of the report; - 9.
+That a progress report will be provided for the Council in October 2016.

+7.2 The Council is asked to agree:

+- 1. the long list of functions recommended for review as set out in Booklet B, noting they cover both statutory and discretionary functions and are spread across all Council services: - 2.
+That the long list of reviews is prioritised by the Board during September taking into account the factors listed in paragraph 4.5 and for the Board to decide the functions for review in 2016/17; - 3.
+Reviews should include the range of options for service delivery included in paragraph 4.9, other than for those identified by the Board to have a narrower focus e.g. on charges and income; - 4.
+Reviews are carried out internally through to 2017/18 and beyond and internally through challenge and review teams identified by the Chief Executive, with scope for external support where appropriate as described in paragraph 4.13; - 5.
+While reviews will be scrutinised by the Redesign Board for proposals to be made to Council, given the pace of work required some reviews may benefit from decisions to be made elsewhere e.g. delegated to a Committee, to the Board or to officers and if so this would be recommended to Council. - 6.
+That the Council hosts an event in the autumn involving community bodies, partners and Government to agree new action to support community bodies to do more in and with their communities.

-Supporting documents:
+Author: Carron McDiarmid, Head of Policy and Reform Tel (01463) 702852

+Date: 30.8.16
-Booklet A: Council functions that support Council outcomes

-Booklet B: Review activity proposed to support redesign
+Supporting documents: Booklet A: Council functions that support Council outcomes and Booklet B: Review activity proposed to support redesign.